kubeflow/website/content/en/docs/components/multi-tenancy/overview.md

 ## Current integration

-These Kubeflow Components can support multi-user isolation: Central Dashboard, Notebooks, Pipelines, AutoML (Katib), KFServing.
-Furthermore, resources created by the notebooks (for example, training jobs and deployments) also inherit the same access.
+These Kubeflow Components can support multi-user isolation: Central Dashboard, Workbenches, Pipelines, AutoML (Katib), KFServing.
+Furthermore, resources created by the workbenches (for example, training jobs and deployments) also inherit the same access.

 Important notes: Multi-user isolation has several configurable dependencies, especially those related to how Kubeflow is configured with the underlying Kubernetes cluster’s identity management system.
 Additionally, Kubeflow multi-user isolation doesn’t provide hard security guarantees against malicious attempts to infiltrate another user’s profile.